 As detailed in Table 4, and as is characteristic for all fiber exposures, there are many more shorter fibers less than 20 μ m in length and even more less than 5 μ m in length.

-Bernstein et al. (2005b) has shown that the clearance of the shorter fibers in biopersistence studies is either similar to or faster than the clearance of insoluble nuisance dusts (Stoeber et al., 1970; Muhle et al., 1987).
-However, as presented earlier, with all insoluble nuisance dusts, unusually high concentrations can retard clearance and result in the phenomena of lung overload (Bolton et al., 1983; Muhle et al., 1988; Morrow, 1988, 1992; Oberdörster, 1995a, and 1995b, 2002).
+Bernstein et al. (2005) has shown that the clearance of the shorter fibers in biopersistence studies is either similar to or faster than the clearance of insoluble nuisance dusts (Stoeber et al., 1970; Muhle et al., 1987).
+However, as presented above, with all insoluble nuisance dusts, unusually high concentrations can retard clearance and result in the phenomena of lung overload (Bolton et al., 1983; Muhle et al., 1987; Morrow, 1988, 1992; Oberdörster, 1995a&b, 2002).
 Even though specific measures of macrophage clearance rates were not undertaken in this study, it is very likely that the chrysotile high dose in the current study has approached or exceeded the level that would produce lung overload.
-This is supported by the results from the medium dose level, which at 5000 times the U.S.-threshold limit value of 0.1 f (WHO)/cm3 (ACGIH, 2000) for chrysotile asbestos produces no fibrotic response.
+This is supported by the results from the medium dose level which at 5000 time the US-Threshold Limit Value of 0.1 f (WHO)/cm3 (ACGIH, 2000) for chrysotile asbestos, produces no fibrotic response.

-In a recent report issued by the Agency for Toxic Substances and Disease Registry entitled "Expert Panel on Health Effects of Asbestos and Synthetic Vitreous Fibers: The Influence of Fiber Length," the experts stated that "Given findings from epidemiological studies, laboratory animal studies, and in vitro genotoxicity studies, combined with the lung's ability to clear short fibers, the panelists agreed that there is a strong weight of evidence that asbestos and SVFs (synthetic vitreous fibers) shorter than 5 μ m are unlikely to cause cancer in humans" (ATSDR, 2003, Executive Summary p.
-8; U.S. Environmental Protection Agency, 2003).
-In addition, Berman and Crump (2003) in their technical support document to the U.S. EPA on asbestos-related risk also found that shorter fibers do not appear to contribute to disease.
+In a recent report issued by the Agency for Toxic Substances and Disease Registry entitled "Expert Panel on Health Effects of Asbestos and Synthetic Vitreous Fibers: The influence of Fiber Length," the experts stated that "Given findings from epidemiological studies, laboratory animal studies, and in vitro genotoxicity studies, combined with the lung's ability to clear short fibers, the panelists agreed that there is a strong weight of evidence that asbestos and SVFs (synthetic vitreous fibers) shorter than 5 μm are unlikely to cause cancer in humans" (ATSDR, 2003; U.S. Environmental Protection Agency, 2003).
+In addition, Berman and Crump (2003) in their technical support document to the EPA on asbestos-related risk also found that shorter fibers do not appear to contribute to disease.